stacksift/SDK/README.md

 ## Background Uploads

-By default, Stacksift using `URLSession` background uploads for both reliability and performance.
+By default, Stacksift uses `URLSession` background uploads for both reliability and performance.
 However, sometimes these can take **hours** for the OS to actually execute.
 This can be a pain if you are just testing things out.
 To make that easier, you can disable background uploads with another parameter to the `start` method.

 ## MetricKit vs In-Process